From Ohio, God brought me out of my old life (a wilderness without Jesus) and round about my transient life He brought me to Bible college.

 "Yeah, me too," Timothy agreed.

 Smiles blossomed around the table at the children's discussion.
 "She does indeed seem to be ‘just fine,'" said Sarah Whitcombe, her smiling eyes fixed on her daughter.
-"And we praise God ever so much for His loving care for her, and trusting that he will soon send a kidney donor."
+"And we praise God (Elohim) ever so much for His loving care for her, and trusting that He will soon provide a kidney donor."

 "My little bundle of joy," D.L. remarked, his eyes too on his daughter.
 "Now look at her, already eight years old, how time flies.
 Those years of her infancy are such memorable ones."